 We look to the skies these days before we commit to our daily routines.
 Smoke from increasing fires has reminded us how interconnected we all are by weather patterns, seasons, and overall climate.
 In the midst of the hubbub brought on by change, some remain constant in their commitment to mentoring.
 The Experimental Aircraft Association (EAA) is one such group.
-They provide the opportunity for young adults to stretch their wings (sorry, I had to say it!) and get a “hands-on” approach to flying as they follow along in-flight and benefit from the informal mentoring being offered by the EAA Eagle Flights program.
-Check out my poster photo or visit the Young Eagles info page here for their upcoming event (register and verify due to the weather!): https://chapters.eaa.org/eaa219/young-eagles
+They provide the opportunity for young adults to stretch their wings and get a “hands-on” approach to flying as they follow along in-flight and benefit from the informal mentoring being offered by the EAA Eagle Flights program.
+Visit the Young Eagles info page here for their upcoming event: https://chapters.eaa.org/eaa219/young-eagles

 Borrowing from the inspiring work of author and Surgeon David Cranston, the connection is made between eagles, mentoring, and spirituality.
 He does the very helpful work of addressing the etymology of the word “mentor” to ground us with some background before uplifting us with many historic examples and his own experience with mentoring.
 He explains: